TuxVinyards/qqX/README.md

 Crucially too, GitHub wise, the way qqX picks up the settings file has been changed.
 This now makes it much easier for forks and branches to be tested & developed. :rocket:

-Minor pull requests are welcome.
+Minor pull requests are welcome as are issues.
+If qqX is not working, then say so.

 ### Next release